 You can create your own custom audiences too.
 Say you want to target only people within 10km of your CrossFit box, aged between 24-35, are interested in nutrition and health (paleo, in particular), have post-graduate degrees, and earn over 50,000 a year.
 I’ve just described the average CrossFit member.
 If you want to increase the diversity of your gym, then you can always target other demographics but make sure you customize the message.
 What attracts a 25-year-old male to your gym might not be the same things that convince a 70-year-old female with a dodgy hip to join up.
 Both are just as important but they join for different reasons.

-What about people that visited your website but didn’t convert to customers?
+What about people who visited your website but didn’t convert to customers?
 Maybe they need some encouragement.
 They might also need more encouragement to trust your business.

-Offer people that visited your pricing page a discount on memberships until the end of the week.
-Or a free class for people that visited the Starting CrossFit blog post.
+Offer people who visit your pricing page a discount on memberships until the end of the week.
+Or a free class for people who visited the Starting CrossFit blog post.

 Google Ads For Local Targeting

 Know what’s better than Facebook Ads for local businesses?
 Google Ads.
 With Facebook, you’re interrupting someone who’s scrolling through cat videos.
 Google Ads (ex-Adwords), on the other hand, help to answer people’s queries.
 If they ask where is the “best CrossFit gym near me”, you can show an ad that explains why your gym is the best.
 The more your ads resonate with the user intent, the more success you will have in capturing leads.

 As a CrossFit box owner or coach, you’re probably asked the same questions.
 “How to get better at Crossfit?” is a typical struggle.
 There’s no quick answer but you can always direct them to a detailed blog post for later reading.
 Take note of these questions and answer them in the form of a blog, video, or social media post.

 Consider creating a Pinterest account and pin images that link to your frequently asked questions.